Street Portrait Photography: Ultimate Guide to Success

 What is street portrait photography?

-Street portraits blend the two genres by using the candidness of street photography and the focus on a human subject like in portraiture.
+Street portraits blend the candidness of street photography and the focus on a human subject like in portraiture.
 But, the term candidness is slightly misused in this area.
 Although it’s true that a street portrait isn’t a planned photoshoot, there still tends to be an interaction with the subject before the shot, albeit a very short one.

 But, until we find a perfect term for what it is, street portrait photography is the best description we have for the practice.
 In short a street portrait is an unplanned portrait of a stranger you meet on the street.